Using Local Dental SEO to Put Your Office On The Map

 Claiming your listing on Bing Places for Business is fairly simple.
 Go to the Bing Dashboard, where you’ll be given the option to manually claim your listing, or, if your business is already verified on Google My Business, you can just import it from there.
 (See, aren’t you glad you already did that?)

-While you’re filling out or updating your dental office’s information, make sure that you’re using the Doing Business As (DBA) name for your business and that you’re consistent with how you’re listing your name, address, and phone number (NAP) on other locations online and on your website.
+While you’re filling out or updating your dental office’s information, make sure that you’re using the Doing Business As (DBA) name for your business and that you’re consistent with how you’re listing your name, address, and phone number (NAP) on other locations online and on your dental office website.
 Add a keyword-rich description for your office and complete all the information fields, such as hours, payment options, services you offer, certifications, awards, and parking availability.

 You can (and should) also upload as many as 100 business images and videos that help show people what your office is like.
 Follow these guidelines from Bing: